 - What is a presumption?

-- I assisted in the recovery and clean up operations, but was stationed in various locations throughout the city.
+- I assisted in the recovery and cleanup operations, but I was stationed in various locations throughout the city.
 Am I eligible to take advantage of this presumption?

 - Will this law grant me an accidental disability benefit?